serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 When I increased the Tweets dataset by a factor of 100 (to 1000 tweets per user), I found the response time increased by 5x-10x.
 This possibly happens because we are joining the `Tweets` and `Users` tables on the fly, which results in more query execution time.

 Query performance can be further improved by using indexing and other database optimizations.
-Conversely, DynamoDB latency remains constant with increased dataset size (which is expected by design).
+Conversely, DynamoDB latency remains constant with increasing dataset size (which is expected by design).

 #### API Gateway and Network Latency: